 If you are an LWSD staff member interested in participating in Youth Mental Health First Aid training, you can learn about upcoming training dates and register through the PLMS Cornerstone app.
 Click on “Learner Home”.
 In the search bar, search and click on “Youth Mental Health First Aid”.
 Follow the directions to register.

-Learners will complete a 2-hour, self-paced class online, and then participate in two 2.5 hour live virtual sessions.
+Learners will complete a 2-hour, self-paced class online, and then participate in two 2.5 hour, live in-person or virtual sessions.
 Access to the internet is required.